GoldenTree Asset Management

 GoldenTree Asset Management is an American asset management firm that was founded in 2000.
-The firm has its headquarters in New York City and offices in Charlotte, North Carolina, Dublin, London, Singapore, Sydney, Tokyo, and West Palm Beach.
+The firm has its headquarters in New York City and offices in West Palm Beach, Florida, Charlotte, North Carolina, Dublin, London, Singapore, Sydney, Tokyo, and Dubai.

 History

-The firm was founded in 2000 by Steven Tananbaum.
-In 2021, GoldenTree had over 270 employees.
-The firm is ranked in Bloomberg’s 100 Top-Performing Large Hedge Funds.
+The firm was founded in 2000 by chief investment officer Steven Tananbaum.
+In 2013, the firm was ranked in Bloomberg's 100 Top-Performing Large Hedge Funds.

+As of 2021, GoldenTree had over 270 employees.

 Investment strategy

-GoldenTree is a global credit manager that specializes in credit opportunities across high yield bonds, leveraged loans, distressed, structured products and emerging markets debt.
+GoldenTree is a global credit manager that focuses on credit opportunities across high-yield bonds; leveraged loans; distressed, structured products; and emerging markets debt.
+In 2022, GoldenTree added cryptocurrency investing to its asset classes under management.
+It is one of the world’s largest independent asset managers focused on credit.

 GoldenTree manages over $47 billion for institutional investors including public and corporate pensions, endowments, foundations, and sovereign wealth funds.